 The town of Mount Vernon was said in those day to be made up of equal parts of Jews, Italians and Blacks, obviously living in different areas of the city, but I only ever had a black student once in my French classes, and he was from Haiti.
 His name was Hervé, one of the very few names I still remember.
 He spoke French the way Haitians do, kind of pidgin French, and Mrs Redka had decided that he needed to start in a beginner class.
 And he did.
 Apart from this exception my students were mostly Jewish but also a mixture of other white ethnic groups, probably mostly Italian.
 I was new to this racial way of thinking and I found it a bit disconcerting how a student’s ethnic background took on such importance when talking about them and the way the students were treated.

-That very spring I had to buy myself a little Volkswagen beetle and I was very happy with it.
+That very spring I had to buy myself a little Volkswagen Beetle and I was very happy with it.
 I had already had one for a short time in Sweden.
 It cost me about $3 – 4 to have the tank filled.
 Bo drove a big Buick that her father clearly paid the insurance for and I believe it was legally his car.
 She shared a two-room apartment on 64th Street on what’s called the upper East Side of Manhattan with a roommate who was often away.
 Very practical for me.

 We once had an early evening drink with a woman friend of hers in the cocktail lounge at the top of the 666 on Fifth Avenue, the Three Sixes.
 I remember as clearly as if it were today how we were talking about poverty and especially Blacks and poverty.
 I remind you that we were here in the mid-sixties and that Black Pride was just coming alive in American culture at the time.
 Bo was not really a conservative and anything but a racist.
-By the way, she was the one who made the statement that opened a new world for me, the Swede from the country where racism is unknown because at that time there was just one so-called race.
-In fact, from that point of view Sweden was a backwoods country and the statement that the Jews are the ones who have hurt other Jews the most was totally new to me – Sephardic Jews looking down on Ashkenazi Jews, German versus Russian Jews.
+By the way, she was the one who made the statement that opened a new world for me, the Swede from the country where racism was unknown because at that time there was just one so-called race.
+In fact, from that point of view Sweden was a backwoods country.
+Bo’s statement that the Jews are the ones who have hurt other Jews the most was totally new to me – Sephardic Jews looking down on Ashkenazi Jews, German versus Russian Jews.
 I have since heard the same statement from a German-Jewish colleague and friend who firmly held the same opinion.
-But the issue of Jewish identity and pecking order is actually far too complicated and obscure for me to get into on these pages.
+But the issue of Jewish identity and pecking order is actually far too complicated and obscure for me to get into.

-Oh my enormous innocence!
-I had changed and become a convinced socialist by my colleagues at the vocational school where I worked for three years, and Allan firmly shared my views on politics and racism.
-But nevertheless there remained inside me a huge pond of ignorance about the world.
-Bo said that Blacks are often so badly off because they are not making an effort to get out of the poverty-stricken life they were born into.
-Our very good friend Andy from Athens Georgia, the American in Paris, was a couple of decades later going to repeat just about the same statement which led us to a noisy argument in a Tunisian restaurant in Montmartre, where he and his young English wife Trudy lived.
+Bo said on this early evening at the top of the Three Sixes, that Blacks are often so badly off because they are not making an effort to get out of the poverty-stricken life they were born into.
+Our very good friend Andy from Athens Georgia, the American in Paris,, a couple of decades later, was going to repeat just about the same statement which led us to a noisy argument in a Morrocan restaurant in Montmartre, where he and his young English wife Trudy lived.

 I guess we finished our martinis and headed for the elevator to go on with our white lives.

 There were extremely different evenings though, when everything was music and laughter.
 One evening we were sitting in Bo’s apartment not quite knowing what to do with ourselves.
-Allan was in Syracuse for Easter with his sons.
+Allyn was in Syracuse for Easter with his sons.
 Later on we got a bigger apartment with a room for the boys and they came down to see us for holidays.

-We were now in 1965 and Harlem was not feared by whites, the way it got to be later.
+We were now in 1965 and Harlem was not feared by whites, the way it got to be in later years.
 I was never one to be awed, but Smalls Paradise was still a very special place, something of an adventure.
 We danced on the not very big dance floor and we had drinks.
 I can’t remember having anything to eat that evening, but most likely we did.

-Continued: Chapter 18 – My new country
+Continued: Chapter 15 (Part 1) – My new country